abcdefghijklmnopqs/indhu/README.md

 # indhu
-i study in ghousia polytecnic for women
+i study in ghousia polytecnic for women.